wooyong/optpoly/README.md

 [1] 1
 ```

-`objective_primal` and `objective_dual` record values of the SDP primal and dual objectives, and they are equal when no error occured in solving SDP.
-When `certificate=TRUE`, they are exact global optimum.
+`objective_primal` and `objective_dual` record values of the SDP primal and dual solutions.
+They are equal when no error occured in solving the SDP.
+When `certificate=TRUE`, this value is the exact global optimum.

-`sdpstatus` and `solstatus` record status of SDP solution, which is produced by [Mosek](https://www.mosek.com/).
+`sdpstatus` and `solstatus` record status of the SDP solution.
+These are produced by [Mosek](https://www.mosek.com/).

-`certificate` record whether the criterion for certificate of optimality has met.
+`certificate` indicates the certificate of optimality.
 If `TRUE`, then `objective_primal` (which equals to `objective_dual`) is the exact global minimum.
 If `FALSE`, then `min(objective_primal, objective_dual)` is a lower bound for the global minimum.

-If `certificate=TRUE`, then `rank` represents the number of optimizers.
+`rank` represents the number of optimizers, if `certificate=TRUE`.
 The optimizers can be extracted by the `extractSolution` function in **optpoly**.

-`hierarchy` records the number of SDP models solved to obtain current output, which is similar to the number of iterations in local optimization problems.
+`hierarchy` indicates the number of SDP models solved.
+This is similar to the number of iterations in local optimization algorithms.
 By default, `optpoly` solves only **one** SDP.
-This may result in `certificate=FALSE`, in which case one should increase the number of iterations in order to obtain exact solution.
-Specify `opt=list(hierarchy=3)` for example to increase it.
+This may result in `certificate=FALSE`, in which case one should increase the number of iterations to obtain exact solution.
+To increase it, specify, for example, `opt=list(hierarchy=3)`.

-For more details, type `?optpoly` in R.
+For more details, including polynomial optimization on a bounded domain, type `?optpoly` in R.

 To extract optimizers from the SDP solution, type